-- In cases where the variables related to the central payroll system are the same for several locations, the auditor always has to visit the sites (based on sampled selection of sites that relate to the minimum sampling size table) that are included in one base report to interview the workers on-site.
-The base report shall: - \circ ~ list all sites that have been visited and where interviews with workers were performed.
+- In cases where the variables related to the central payroll system are the same for several locations, the auditor always has to visit the sites (based on sampled selection of sites that relate to the schemes sampling size) that are included in one base report to interview the workers on-site.
+The base report shall: - $\circ\quad$ list all sites that have been visited and where interviews with workers were performed.